lvdmaaten/lvdmaaten.github.io/software/index.md

 ---

+## Visdom

+Visdom is a visualization tool for (Py)Torch and Numpy that allows the user to generate visualization from processes that run remotely on your workstation.
+It was developed by [Allan Jabri](https://ajabri.github.io/) and me.
+The project is available [on Github](https://github.com/facebookresearch/visdom).

+---

+## Torchnet

+[Torchnet](http://www.github.com/torchnet/torchnet) is a framework for torch which provides a set of abstractions aiming at encouraging code re-use as well as encouraging modular programming.
+Torchnet was developed by Ronan Collobert, Laurens van der Maaten, and Armand Joulin.
+See [this paper](../publications/papers/Torchnet_2016.pdf) for more information.

+---

 ## Dimensionality reduction

 The [Matlab Toolbox for Dimensionality Reduction](../drtoolbox/) is available [here](../drtoolbox/).
 It contains Matlab implementations of a lot of techniques for dimensionality reduction, intrinsic dimensionality estimators, and additional techniques for data generation, out-of-sample extension, and prewhitening.
 The download is available [here](../drtoolbox/).
 The code corresponds to the following paper: